Kong/docs.konghq.com/app/deck/guides/backup-restore.md

+---
-# Backup and restore of Kong's configuration
+title: Backup and Restore of Kong's configuration
+toc: false
+---

-You can use decK to backup and restore the entire or only a subset of Kong's configuration.
+You can use decK to back up and restore a subset or the entirety of Kong's configuration.

 To back up Kong's configuration, use the `dump` command: